Cachi0001/Biz/docs/stories/team-management-navigation-001.md

 1. **Team navigation item appears for Owner role only**
    - When Owner is logged in, "Team" menu item visible in sidebar
    - Team item positioned between "Sales" and "Analytics"
-   - Uses UserGroup icon from lucide-react
+   - Uses UserPlus icon from lucide-react (UserGroup not available)

 2. **Team navigation item hidden for other roles**
    - Admin users do not see "Team" in navigation